 When I set up the video to be scheduled, I select the ability to share it on other pages.
-So I’m going to show you how to do that now.
-So if you have multiple Facebook pages, well you might have a brand one and a personal one, and what I’m going to do is I’m going to go to, Videos you can crosspost.
+I’m going to show you how to do that now.
+If you have multiple Facebook pages, well you might have a brand one and a personal one, and what I’m going to do is I’m going to go to, Videos you can crosspost.

 And I can see it all if I go back to the content library.
 And I can see it all here, I’ll refresh, I’ll be able to see it once it’s ready, appear in the schedule section.

 I’ve got the post here that is scheduled to Sara Nguyen Online and the same post scheduled to Social Media Rocketeer.
 I didn’t have to type two separate posts.
 I was able to do a few clicks and got it to schedule to the other page as well.

 Now, the last way that you can actually schedule post using Creator Studio is by, the first way I showed you was from the Home page.
 We went to home, we post something or we selected, Upload video.